Skip to main content

 TLS_DHE_RSA_WITH_AES_256_CBC_SHA256 (dh 2048)

-A Note about CBC Ciphers
+A Note About CBC Ciphers

 Files.com currently supports both CBC (Cipher Block Chaining) and GCM (Galois/Counter Mode) ciphers for FTPS connections.
 CBC ciphers remain common but have known design flaws.
 TLS v1.2 reduces many of these risks, but security experts no longer consider CBC ciphers fully secure.

-GCM ciphers offer stronger security and performance.
-They are the preferred choice.
-May FTPS clients do not yet support GCM, particularly those used in automated and legacy-managed file transfer (MFT) workflows.
+GCM ciphers offer stronger security and performance, and are the preferred choice.
+Many FTPS clients do not yet support GCM, particularly those used in automated and legacy-managed file transfer (MFT) workflows.
+As of 2025, nearly half of Files.com customers running automated FTPS workflows still rely on CBC ciphers to connect to their counterparties.

-We’re carefully monitoring industry trends and client compatibility.
+We're carefully monitoring industry trends and client compatibility.
 BoxExternal LinkThis link leads to an external website and will open in a new tab removed CBC cipher support for FTP in early 2025.
-Files.com supports more automation-heavy workflows, including on-premise and legacy MFT environments.
-These use cases require a slower transition.
+Files.com supports more automation-heavy workflows, including on-premise and legacy MFT environments, and those use cases require a slower transition.
+We expect to make this change in 2026 or 2027, depending on how quickly FTPS clients adopt GCM support.

 SFTP